California

 On Dec.
 8, 2023, the CPPA held a public board meeting where board members criticized the draft regulatory text as so broad that it could cover essentially any technology.
 As a result, the CPPA Board directed staff to prepare revised drafts that take into account the feedback from board members.

 On Mar.
 8, 2024, the CPPA Board voted to take a step toward formal rulemaking on regulations for automated decision-making technology.
 The proposed update clarifies the contents of a risk assessment, amends considerations for impacts of consumer privacy, and considers safeguards.
-A final vote on whether to proceed with final rulemaking may not occur until the summer of 2024, and rules may not be finalized until 2025.
+In September 2025, the Office of Administrative Law approved the California Privacy Protection Agency’s final rulemaking.

 California Civil Rights Department (CRD)